cultuurnet/stoplight-docs-best-practices/docs/introduction.md

 <!-- theme: info -->

 >  **Did you spot a mistake?
-Do you have questions or suggestions?** 💬 Do not hesitate to contact bert@publiq.be via email or Slack.
+Do you have questions or suggestions?** 💬 Do not hesitate to contact bert@publiq.be, the owner of the Stoplight tool at publiq, via email or Slack.